 Kristin Smith Diwan is a senior resident scholar at the Arab Gulf States Institute in Washington.
-She works in both comparative politics and international relations and specializes in Arab and Islamist politics.
-Her current projects concern Gulf political economy, the politics of sectarianism, generational change, and the evolution of Islamism in the GCC.
-Her analyses of Gulf affairs have appeared in many publications, among them Geopolitics, Middle East Report, Financial Times, Foreign Affairs, and Foreign Policy.
+Her current projects concern generational change, nationalism, and the evolution of Islamism in the countries of the Gulf Cooperation Council.
+Her analysis of Gulf affairs has appeared in many publications, among them Foreign Affairs, Financial Times, and The Washington Post.

-Diwan was previously an assistant professor at the American University School of International Service where she still teaches in an adjunct capacity.
-She has held visiting scholar positions at both the George Washington University Institute for Middle East Studies and the Georgetown University Center for Contemporary Arab Studies.
-From 2013-14 she served as a visiting senior fellow at the Atlantic Council Hariri Center for the Middle East where she published on youth movements and participated in the Strategic Dialogue for a New US-Gulf Partnership.
+Diwan was previously an assistant professor at the American University School of International Service and has held visiting scholar positions at the George Washington University and Georgetown University.
+From 2013-14 she served as a visiting senior fellow at the Atlantic Council where she published on youth movements and participated in the Strategic Dialogue for a New US-Gulf Partnership.

-Diwan received her PhD in political science from Harvard University, and holds an MA in international affairs from the Johns Hopkins School of Advanced International Studies (SAIS).
+Diwan received her PhD from Harvard University and holds an MA from the Johns Hopkins School of Advanced International Studies.
 She completed her undergraduate degree at Baylor University in Texas, her home state.